tpbarron/mentee_networks/logs/README.md

 # rerunnign trying to get plots on same graph

-42: new mentor benchmark with only 1 hidden layer
+42: new mentor benchmark with only 1 hidden layer 5x5 convs
-43: new mentor benchmark with only 1 hidden layer
+43: new mentor benchmark with only 1 hidden layer 3x3 convs